hungrydevops/howtheydevops/README.md

 ## Introduction

-__How They DevOps__ is a curated knowledge repository on DevOps related topics - CI/CD
+__How They DevOps__ is a curated knowledge repository on DevOps-related topics - CI/CD

 There are many ways to practice DevOps.
 Fortunately, many companies are willing to share how they do it.
-I believe there is much to learn from this documented use cases and published resources.
+I believe there is much to learn from these documented use cases and published resources.
 The content you'll find in this repository is a list of such resources.

-The reosurces are indexed by companies, technologies, years and DevOps related topics
+The resources are indexed by companies, technologies, years, and DevOps-related topics

 Happy Learning!